augustss/MicroHs/README.md

 ### Features
 The runtime system can serialize and deserialize any expression and keep its graph structure (sharing and cycles).
-The only exception to this is file handles, which cannot be serialized.
+The only exception to this is file handles, which cannot be serialized (except for `stdin`, `stdout`, and `stderr`).

 ### Memory layout
 Memory allocation is based on cells.
-Each cell has room for two pointers (two words, i.e., 16 bytes), so it can represent an application node.
+Each cell has room for two pointers (i.e., two words, i.e., 16 bytes), so it can represent an application node.
 One bit is used to indicate if the cell has an application or something else.
 If it is something else one word is a tag indicating what it is, e.g., a combinator or an integer.
 The second word is then used to store any payload, e.g., the number itself for an integer node.

-Memory allocation is based on having a bitmap with one bit per cell.
+Memory allocation has a bitmap with one bit per cell.
 Allocating a cell consists of finding the next free cell using the bitmap, and then marking it as used.
 The garbage collector first clears the bitmap and then (recursively) marks every used cell in the bitmap.